 At the conclusion of each field season, ORSANCO uses two indices of biological integrity (IBI) to assess the condition of the Ohio River.
 The modified Ohio River Fish Index (mORFIn) and Ohio River Macroinvertebrate Index (ORMIn) were established in 2003 and 2015, respectively.
 Both indices include various measures (metrics) of the fish and macro communities including: diversity, abundance, feeding and reproductive guilds, pollution tolerance, habits, and health (Table 5).
-Biologic condition ratings are assigned to Ohio River pools corresponding IBI scores and are then assessed as either supporting or failing to support the aquatic life use designation based on criteria.
+Biological condition ratings are assigned to Ohio River pools corresponding IBI scores compared to an expected IBI score of 20.0.
+Pools are then assessed as either supporting or failing to support the aquatic life use designation depending on the relative scores for each index (detailed in Chapter 2).

 Table 5.
-List and description s of the 13 and eight metrics included in m ORFIn and ORMIn, respectively 13 metrics used to generate m ORFIn scores Fish Metric Definition Native Species Number (No.) of species native to the Ohio River
+List and descriptions of the 13 and eight metrics included in mORFIn and ORMIn, respectively.